 - Family members should provide any updated address or contact information to HR Shared Services to ensure that final pay, year-end tax forms, or other notices will be received.

 When an employee’s family member dies, consider the following:

 - Remember that the Faculty and Staff Assistance Program through Carebridge is available to provide grief counseling and other support.

-- If the family member was covered by spouse/partner or child life insurance, contact the HR Service Center for assistance with filing a claim.
+- If the family member was covered by spouse/partner or child life insurance, contact HR Shared Services for assistance with filing a claim.
 The employee is automatically the beneficiary.

-- Contact the HR Service Center to make appropriate adjustments to health coverage.
+- Contact HR Shared Services to make appropriate adjustments to health coverage.

 - Consider whether this death changes the employee’s or dependents’ need for benefits.
 You have 31 days from the date of death to enroll/change enrollment in medical, dental/vision, flexible spending account, life or disability coverage.
-If you do not contact the HR Service Center to request changes within 31 days, you must wait for the next annual enrollment period.
+If you do not contact HR Shared Services to request changes within 31 days, you must wait for the next annual enrollment period.